 Complete Access Programs strive to open the creative writing and performing experience to all audiences.
 These programs range from the “Living with Disabilities” Category of the New Jersey Young Playwrights Contest, to Programs with Juvenile Offenders, Senior Citizens, schools working with disabled students and young adults, and accessibility programs for audiences at our public events.
+This year, we are working with students at the JFK School in Newark, The Craig School in Mountain Lakes, Warren Residential Center in Oxford, and Green Residential Center in Ringwood.

 The VSA Playwright Discovery Program has also contracted with WTNJ to offer programs at The Craig School in Mountain Lakes, NJ, and the JFK School in Newark NJ.